nghuyong/rasa-faq-bot/readme.md

 ```bash
 rasa run actions
 ```
-Then you will see this.
+Then you can get the log:

 ```latex
 │2019-08-09 11:10:32 INFO     rasa_sdk.endpoint  - Starting action endpoint server...